jonnivoss/masin-ppe-alused-kodutoo/path_finding/README.md

 # Project report

 This project is here to find a path on a 2D ASCII map.
 This project compares 3 different algorithms: BFS, Greedy and A*.
+As we can see with the results down here, A* algorithm is the best solution for a relatively fast clock time while finding the shortest route.
+Greedy search finds a path the fastest that , while BFS finds the fastest route quite alot slower than the other two.

 ## 300x300 results